I

 Is a New York Cumorah a rampart too far?

-And Syria today sees Cumorah.
+And Syria today sadly sees Cumorah.

 Notes

-Curiosity about Zarahemla, the land of Nephi, and the narrow neck of land comes with the reading.
+Curiosity about Zarahemla, the land of Nephi, or the narrow neck of land comes with the reading.
 Hugh Nibley once answered a direct question about the location of the city of Zarahemla with some specific indications.
-I don't know which startled me more: that I would ask so directly or that such specificity would be immediately forthcoming.
-On the other hand, I heard Brother Nibley say on more than one occasion, "I wouldn't touch Book of Mormon geography with a forty-foot pole."
-(I still admire John Sorenson's latest book: Mormon's Codex.)
+I don't know what startled me more: that I would ask so directly or that such specificity would be immediately forthcoming.

 Notes